Tisandg/tisandg/README.md

 ## Hi there 👋

-🚀 Software Engineer & AI Researcher at UC3M
+🚀 Systems Engineer & AI Researcher at UC3M

 🌱 Master in Computer Science & Technology